ohlucinda/ohlucinda-mobile/about.md

 My process is deeply hands-on, shaping structure, editing, mixing, mastering, visual direction, and release.

-Je’m is born where Michiko meets Jem.
+Je'm is born where Michiko meets Jem.

 Jem is an AI vocal persona — a mask.

 Michiko writes the lyrics.

-Together, we become Je’m.
+Together, we become Je'm.
   </div>

 </div>